jkeohan/scatterplot-workshop/module-6-adding-a-legend.md

 The small edits that need to be made are:

-- append the legend to gMain instead of svg
+- append the legend to gMain instead of directly to the svg
 - move it into position using translate(transform)

 ```